Home » Maps

 Senegambia

-First map not very detailed but clearly showing the main currentday ethnic groups
+First map is not very detailed but clearly showing the main currentday ethnic groups found within Semegambia.

 ethnic-groups-in-senegal2

-This one is much more detailed, also showing the marginalized Banhun/Bainouk areas as well as the Tenda speaking communities (Bassari & Bedik)
+This map is much more detailed.
+Also showing the marginalized Banhun/Bainouk areas as well as the Tenda speaking communities (Bassari & Bedik)

 Senegal_ethnies1

-This one showing contrast between Atlantic and Mande speaking groups, essential for understanding the dynamics of Upper Guinean history.
+This map is showing contrast between Atlantic and Mande speaking groups, essential for understanding the dynamics of Upper Guinean history.

 GASE_ETH

-This one showing the corridor of Mandinga speakers, starting in Gambia, via Casamance into Guiné Bissau.
+This map is showing the corridor of Mandinga speakers, starting in Gambia, via Casamance into Guiné Bissau.
 The Kaabu empire united most of these areas in former times.

 m13491_sg